- Video length: 0:58

 - Pan the scene by clicking the outer ring of the navigator and dragging in any direction.

-As you drag, a faint arrow indicates the direction.
+As you drag, a faint arrow extends from the navigator to indicate the direction.

 - Tilt the view by clicking the inner ring of the navigator and dragging forward and backward.